Our Postcard from Perpignan

 Perpignan Street Cafés

-Not surprisingly in Perpignan, you won’t be spoilt for choice when it comes to une petite pause al fresco style.
-Again, you all know how much we love our morning coffee, little glass of white with lunch and evening apero outside a café.
-In Perpignan we weren’t disappointed.
-The café that most drew us was Le Grand Café de la Poste.
-A bustling spot with impromptu music, we loved the welcoming feel, the reasonably priced drinks and the great choice of wines.
+Not surprisingly, in Perpignan, you won’t be spoilt for choice when it comes to une petite pause al fresco style.
+Again, you all know how much we love our morning coffee, a little glass of white with lunch and an evening apéro at a café terrace.
+In Perpignan, we weren’t disappointed.
+The café that drew us in the most was Le Grand Café de la Poste.
+A bustling spot with impromptu music, we loved the welcoming atmosphere, the reasonably priced drinks, and the great selection of wines.

-If you fancy taking a bit more than a short trip to Perpignan and the surrounding area and would like to find out more about living there on a full-time basis, or buying a holiday property there, why not get in touch?
+If you’re looking to take a trip to Perpignan and the surrounding area that’s a bit more than just a short visit, and would like to learn more about living there on a full-time basis or buying a holiday property, why not get in touch?
 We’d be delighted to help you sniff out the best deal for your budget and needs.
-In the meantime, why not take a look at some of the properties for sale near Perpignan.
+In the meantime, why not take a look at some of the properties for sale near Perpignan?